 Get your schema tags right to reap AMP benefits

 AMPs with structured data can appear in a carousel of stories in search results.
-This means having right schema tags would make your content more visible in the Google search news carousel.
+This means having the right schema tags would make your content more visible in the Google search news carousel.
 Not implementing schema tags will leave your AMPs with standard blue links in the search results.

 From reliable data, Q&As and research, customer testimonials and knowledge vlogs can be created by brands to generate more leads.

 Artificial Intelligence for engaging, nurturing and offering service to the customers

 With Apple’s Siri, Microsoft’s Cortana and others, companies have started investing heavily in AI and after the launch of Facebook’s new bot engine for messenger (launched in Apr’16), Google is also launching the Google Assistant technology which is based on the two-way communication channel.

 Google is currently using an algorithm called Google RankBrain that controls the results appearing on Google SERP and their ranking positions.
 It is considered as one of the most important signals for a search query.

 Voice Search is gaining momentum

 Voice search is the latest hot trend.
 However, with difficulties like understanding accents, languages, dialects and variations, an important question arises – how is it going to play out and impact search?
 It’s very early to comment on the potential of voice search in the coming future.
 We are already getting accustomed to voice search on mobile – asking questions, searching for places and information.
 Search engines will invest in text-based search algorithms to semantic systems to deliver more relevant results to researchers.

 Internet of Things (IoT) will continue to be a hot topic